6 Things to Include in an Employee Termination Checklist

-When employees leave an organization, there are things that need to be wrapped up, materials collected, forms signed and internet access disconnected on the terminating employee.
+When employees leave an organization, some things need to be wrapped up, materials collected, forms signed, and internet access disconnected for the terminating employee.

-A checklist serves as a reminder to follow-up on all termination issues and can be referred to when conducting an exit interview to ensure that all topics are covered and all possessions of the business are collected before the employee walks out the door.
+This helpful tool can be used during an exit interview to ensure that all topics are covered and that all business possessions are collected before the employee walks out the door.

 6 Things to Include in an Employee Termination Checklist